giantswarm/mizaru/README.md

 ## Modes

- * `fast` - everything is allowd - all custom iptable rules will be deleted
+ * `fast` - everything is allowed - all custom iptable rules will be deleted
  * `netsplit` - The docker containers are split into a majority and minority group which cannot communicate with each other
  * `bridge` - Same as `netsplit`, but one container can talk to both sides
  * `single-bridge` - Same as `bridge`, but only one container on each side can talk to each other